lazee/freemarker-java-8/README.md

 # java.time support for FreeMarker
 ![](https://github.com/lazee/freemarker-java-8/workflows/Build%20project/badge.svg)

-FJ8 (freemarker-java-8) is a Java library that adds support for the java.time api, introduced with Java 8, to FreeMarker templates.
+FJ8 (freemarker-java-8) is a Java library that adds FreeMarker support for the java.time api, introduced in Java 8.
 It is not a perfect solution as FreeMarker doesn’t support custom built-ins.
 Hopefully future versions of FreeMarker will add native support, but it doesn't look promising (<http://freemarker.org/contribute.html>).